to

 We want your child to be happy and to enjoy learning so if you have any questions or concerns please come and see us!
 Don't hesitate to get in touch with any question no matter how big or small.
 Email me at Ladybirds@coppice.derbyshire.sch.uk.

 All year we will be working towards meeting the end of year expectations for year one.
-Please click here to view these.

 Meet the Staff

-Mrs A Anderton - Year One class teacher
+Mr D'Souza - Year One class teacher

-Mrs S Fowkes - Teaching Assistant
+Mrs S Fowkes - Teaching Assistant (all day, every day)

-Mrs Stafford - Teaching Assistant
+Mrs Z Hussain - Teaching Assistant (every morning)

 Mrs Jephson is the Key Stage One Co-ordinator who will be popping in lots to check we are having lots of fun whilst we learn.